Ripley's Believe It or Not by Ripley’s Believe It or Not! for August 18, 2020

 7. Img 1504

-Felix Raven Premium Member over 3 years ago
+Felix Raven over 4 years ago

 “The church” – I hope you only mean the Catholic church.
 There were other churches too, no matter how hard the Catholic clergy persecuted them.
 While the other (persecuted) Christian churches mostly took care about getting to know God better, the Catholic clergy made out stupid religious superstitions like this about the forks…